-- The open function now works properly when opening /dev/null and /dev/tty when DECC\$POSIX_COMPLIANT_PATHNAMES is defined as 1, 2, or 3. - Multiple processes or multiple threads attempting to open a file for append at the same time now correctly open the same file. - If the fopen function is called with the O_TRUNC flag and the file specification includes a file version number, the function truncates the file when open rather than returns an error. - The shmget function can be called a second time with the same key value and a size of 0. - The stat function now returns the correct value for st_blocks when the file allocation value is greater than 65536 blocks. - The fpclassify syntax has been fixed in MATH.H to compile classification macros correctly. - The strptime function now works properly with the %Ow conversion specifier. - The unlink function now works properly when called with a POSIX path but without defining the required DECC\$ feature logical or without specifying the K_UNIX argument. - The nanosleep function is now reentrant. - MATH\$FP_CLASS<n>X functions, added as part of the C99 work, have been added to STARLET.OLB - fopen() and open() correctly create a new version of a file, rather than overwriting the existing one, if the file is opened for trunc (O_TRUNC) and the file specification contains a semicolon but no version number - Writing 0 bytes to a mailbox device now sends an EOF to the mailbox rather than returning an error

-- Idle Samba processes no longer execute excessive buffered I/Os per second - Various processes, including NTP, no longer go into a compute intensive state - Specifying non-blocking I/O on sockets no longer results in an I/O error when transferring buffers larger than 62696 bytes - The fuction execlle() no longer causes an ACCVIO when called incorrectly - Buffer overflows have been fixed in execl(), execle(), and execlp()
+- The open function now works properly when opening /dev/null and /dev/tty when DECC\$POSIX_COMPLIANT_PATHNAMES is defined as 1, 2, or 3. - Multiple processes or multiple threads attempting to open a file for append at the same time now correctly open the same file. - If the fopen function is called with the O_TRUNC flag and the file specification includes a file version number, the function truncates the file when open rather than returns an error.

+- The shmget function can be called a second time with the same key value and a size of 0. - The stat function now returns the correct value for st_blocks when the file allocation value is greater than 65536 blocks. - The fpclassify syntax has been fixed in MATH.H to compile classification macros correctly. - The strptime function now works properly with the %Ow conversion specifier. - The unlink function now works properly when called with a POSIX path but without defining the required DECC\$ feature logical or without specifying the K_UNIX argument. - The nanosleep function is now reentrant. - The MATH\$FP_CLASS<n>X functions have been added to STARLET.OLB. - The fopen() and open() functions correctly create a new version of a file rather than overwriting the existing one if the file is opened for trunc (O_TRUNC) and the file specification contains a semicolon but no version number. - Writing 0 bytes to a mailbox device now sends an EOF to the mailbox rather than returning an error. - Idle Samba processes no longer execute excessive buffered I/Os per second. - Various processes, including NTP, no longer go into a compute intensive state. - Specifying non-blocking I/O on sockets no longer results in an I/O error when transferring buffers larger than 62696 bytes. - The fuction execlle() no longer causes an ACCVIO when called incorrectly. - Buffer overflows have been fixed in execl(), execle(), and execlp(). - The realpath() function no longer returns an error for non-privileged processes that do not have read access to [000000] when DECC\$POSIX_COMPLIANT_PATHNAMES is defined to 1. - The access() function no longer returns an error when the file_spec parameter is set to either /dev/null or /dev/tty. - The exec() functions no longer leak resources if the call results in an SS\$EXQUOTA error. - The write() and pwrite() functions now return a zero if the length parameter is set to zero.
+This fixes a problem that was introduced in C RTL ECO V6, where setting the length parameter to zero would result in an error. - The getname() function no longer returns an invalid result in a child process that was created by a parent process using the exec functions. - A buffer overflow has been fixed in catopen(). - C RTL ECO V3 introduced a problem in the wait3() and wait4() functions that could potentially corrupt memory beyond the rusage structure of an application.
+This problem has been fixed in ECO V8. - The LIBRTL function LIB\$CVT_DX_DX() no longer returns an incorrect value after receiving the literal 0 as an inputio

+- The sem_open() function no longer fails with the ENOENT error when called with the oflag parameter set to 0. - The lowercase variable name decc\$ga_optarg64 has been added.